SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

 2. Include the `connectdb.php` file at the beginning of the `select.php` file.
 3. Use the same HTML structure as in the previous exercises to create a page title, heading, and navigation block.
 4. Add a link to the `select.php` file alongside the `insert.php` file.
 Update the `insert.php` file to include a link back to the `select.php` file.
-5. Add a table to display the contact information retrieved from the `contacts` table.
+5. Add a table to display the contact information retrieved from the `contact` table.
 Include the following columns:
    - ID
    - First Name
    - Last Name